HackYourFuture-CPH/dotnet-masterclass/FLIPPED_CLASSROOM.md

 ## Learning materials

-Before and during the masterclass we recommend you take some time to go through the following materials (1 - 2 hrs of watching & reading).
+Before and during the masterclass we recommend you take some time to go through the following materials (1 - 2 hrs of watching & reading excluding Microsoft Learn).

   - [What is .NET?
 What is .NET?
 What's C#?](https://www.youtube.com/watch?v=bEfBfBQq7EE) (19 minutes)
   - [How did we get from .NET Framework to just .NET?